lavie/speedread/README.md

 docker run -v $(pwd):/data -e OPENAI_API_KEY='your-api-key-here' assaflavie/speedread /data/my_ebook.epub [--audiobook] [--concurrency <num>]
 ```

+You can use this free epub as an example: https://www.epubbooks.com/book/335-decline-and-fall-of-the-roman-empire-volume-1

 Replace `'your-api-key-here'` with your actual OpenAI API key.

 This command will: